jkannan/gitbasics/README.md

 # gitbasics
 Repository to work on course examples.
 Adding details in Github website.
+Edited in Github remote.